IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/control/pid.rst

 The following code provides a full example for using the PIDController model.
 The flowsheet model is a tank with a valve on the inlet and outlet.
-The dynamics of the valves is assumed to be very fast and is not considered.
+The dynamics of the valves are assumed to be very fast and is not considered.
 The system has steam flowing through it and the inlet valve is used to maintain the tank pressure at a given setpoint.
 The final model solved demonstrates the controller with a step change in the inlet pressure.
 Results are saved to a